ono-midori/ono-midori.github.io/techs/zguide.md

 - It lets us use different message flows for the different types of work.
 That means we can handle them differently, e.g., using different types of network connection.
 - It feels like it would scale smoothly.
 Interconnecting three or more brokers doesn't get overly complex.
 If we find this to be a problem, it's easy to solve by adding a super-broker.

 We'll now make a worked example.
 We'll pack an entire cluster into one process.
 That is obviously not realistic, but it makes it simple to simulate, and the simulation can accurately scale to real processes.
 This is the beauty of ZeroMQ–you can design at the micro-level and scale that up to the macro-level.
 Threads become processes, and then become boxes and the patterns and logic remain the same.
-Each of our “cluster” processes contains client threads, worker threads, and a broker thread.
+Each of our "cluster" processes contains client threads, worker threads, and a broker thread.

 We know the basic model well by now: